 Legendary Modernist architect Alfred Browning Parker’s Woodsong house in Coconut Grove, Florida is for sale.
+UPDATE: the house has since been sold.

 Known as the “Tropical Organic” architect Alfred Browning Parker, a disciple of Frank Lloyd Wright, built one of his most significant residential designs in 1968: his own house in Coconut Grove named Woodsong.